wix-playground/stylable-components/docs/tabs/tabs-spec.md

 When a tab interface is initialized, tab panel displays content that is associated with active tab.
 When the user activates another tab elements, the previously displayed tab panel is hidden, the tab panel associated with the activated tab becomes visible, and the tab is considered "active".

-User can prevent loading of inactive tabs with `killInactiveTab` prop.
-When `killInactiveTab` is set to `true` component loads only the content that is related "active" tab & tab panel.
+User can prevent loading of inactive tabs with `unmountInactiveTabs` prop.
+When `unmountInactiveTabs` is set to `true` component loads only the content that is related "active" tab & tab panel.
 When swathing to another tab, content from previously "active" tab unloads and all background activities are terminated.

-By default Tab List is displayed on top of the Tab Panel.
-But it can be changed with `position`  prop that accepts the following values: `left / right / up / down`.
-When `position` prop is set `left / right` tabs are displayed in vertical position (NOTE: even though tabs are displayed vertically, we keep the text orientation horizontal.
-Increasing tab content will push the tab panel to the left / right).

 By default tab takes the size of its content + 18 px margins on sides (so different tabs may have different sizes).

-If tab component can not fit all tabs, they simply cut.
+If tab component can not fit all tabs, they cut.

-Disabled state for tabs can be controlled with `disabled` prop.
-It is possible to disable one tab OR all tabs at the same time.
+Disabled state for tabs can be controlled with `disabled` prop for both Tabs & Tab elements.
+Tabs allow to disable entire tab list, while tab allows to disable specific tab based on tab value.

 Active tab should always keep its state (e.g. if user entered some information into active tab panel and then left tab component we should preserve the information).
-Same behavior should be applied inactive tabs if `killInactiveTab` prop is set to `false`.
+Same behavior should be applied inactive tabs if `unmountInactiveTabs` prop is set to `false`.